 The most iconic enemies in Castlevania 2 include werewolves, vampires, and zombies.
 These enemies are all based on classic horror movie monsters, and they provide a challenging and exciting experience for players, particularly at nighttime.
 In addition, there are many other enemies that players will encounter, such as bats, snakes, and ghosts.

 Simon’s Quest level of difficulty is not hard for experienced players since the enemies roam in simple patterns.
 The true challenge is in navigating the game which has no quest markers and the hints from NPCs are legendary in how cryptic they are.

-Another challenge is getting a good ending, yes this game has different endings based upon how long it took to beat the game.
-The game’s day night cycle actually serves a purpose and functions as a timer which affects which ending the player may get.
+Another challenge is getting a good ending, yes, this game has different endings based on how long it took to beat the game.
+The game’s day-night cycle actually serves a purpose and functions as a timer, which affects which ending the player may get.
 To get the best ending, the game must be completed within 7 game days.

 When the game originally was released, having a Nintendo Power magazine guide was crucial to navigating the game.
 Without a guide, a player often would find themself running into constant dead ends.